 Platelet GP IIb/IIIa is a major antigen in platelets and is polymorphic.
 Most individuals have leucine at position 33 (PLA1/PLA1 or human platelet alloantigen [HPA]–1a).
 A small number of individuals, approximately 1-3% of random populations, have proline at position 33.

-Homozygotes with proline are termed PLA1-negative (or HPA-1b, PLA2/PLA2), and, when they receive blood products from HPA-1a–positive individuals, they produce an antibody reactive against HPA-1a.
+Homozygotes with proline are termed PLA1-negative (or HPA-1b, PLA2/PLA2).
+When PLA1-negative patients receive blood products from HPA-1a–positive individuals, they produce an antibody reactive against HPA-1a.
 This alloantibody destroys the transfused platelets and the patient's own platelets, leading to a severe form of thrombocytopenia that lasts for several weeks and, sometimes, several months.

 Posttransfusion purpura typically occurs 10 days following a transfusion.
 This syndrome can be induced by a small amount of platelets contaminating a red blood cell transfusion or, occasionally, following fresh frozen plasma (FFP) transfusion.
 The thrombocytopenia responds to intravenous immunoglobulin (IVIG).
 Other platelet alloantigens are occasionally implicated in posttransfusion purpura.

-The prevalence of neonatal alloimmune thrombocytopenia is approximately 1 case in 200 term pregnancies; for clinically apparent disease, the prevalence is 1 case in 1500 term pregnancies.
+The prevalence of neonatal alloimmune thrombocytopenia is approximately one case in 200 term pregnancies; for clinically apparent disease, the prevalence is one case in 1500 term pregnancies.
 It is the most common cause of severe neonatal thrombocytopenia.

-Maternal antibodies against the fetal platelet antigens, inherited from the father but absent in the mother, cross the placenta and induce severe thrombocytopenia.
+This disorder occurs when maternal antibodies against fetal platelet antigens inherited from the father but absent in the mother cross the placenta and induce severe thrombocytopenia.
 Most cases of neonatal alloimmune thrombocytopenia are due to platelet antigens HPA-1a observed in mothers who are HPA-1b.